National and international cooperation

 Support is offered to German information centres for the purpose of setting up facilities and services that form part of the global network of information systems through collaborative partnerships.

-The aim of these activities is always to ensure that researchers have access to all scientifically relevant information and data on an international basis with user-friendly systems.
+This international work focuses on exchanging information, developing relevant topics and discovering new technical solutions and trends in the field of academic information infrastructures.
+This is achieved, in particular, by establishing networks of numerous experts within the individual Knowledge Exchange topic areas.
+The aim of these activities is always to ensure that researchers have access to all academically relevant information and data on an international basis through user-friendly systems.

 Current topics, workshops and reports on the main working areas of Knowledge Exchange are available here:

 Other Selected Activities and Publications

 Since 2008, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) has been collaborating with the National Endowment for the Humanities in the United States to fund bilateral projects in the digital humanities.
 The partnership supports German-American collaborative projects designed to establish or further develop digital information infrastructures for research in the humanities.
 The key funding criteria are the quality of the collaboration, the innovative approach taken by the project and the accessibility and dissemination of the results.

 In 2014/2015 there was again the opportunity to apply for grants for bilateral project proposals (deadline September 25, 2014).
 Thematically, projects were sought in relation to innovative methods for indexing and digitisation of research material, the development of tools and processes for scientific information management, the management of research data, or the ongoing development of electronic publication tools.

 In a very competitive round, DFG and NEH received a great variety of applications.
 In May 2015 the decision was made that six particularly convincing project proposals will receive funding (see information below).

 No further calls are planned owing to the current situation.
 As soon as there is news regarding further funding options, we will announce it here.